Approximant: Voiceless approximants

-Voiceless approximants are not recognized by all phoneticians as a discrete phonetic category.
-There are problems in distinguishing voiceless approximants from voiceless fricatives.
+There was once some controversy over whether voiceless approximants could even exist, with the argument that voiceless airflow is necessarily turbulent and therefore by definition produces a fricative sound, but more recent research distinguishes between turbulent (fricative-like) and laminar (vowel- or approximant-like) airflow in the vocal tract, with voiced fricatives characterized by more strongly turbulent airflow than voiceless fricatives due to tighter glottal constriction.
+Ball & Rahilly (1999) state that "the airflow for voiced approximants remains laminar (smooth), and does not become turbulent," and that with voiceless approximants is "usually somewhat turbulent" and that because of this the distinction between voiceless approximants and voiceless fricatives is not always clear.

 Phonetic characteristics

 Fricative consonants are generally said to be the result of turbulent airflow at a place of articulation in the vocal tract.
 However, an audible voiceless sound may be made without this turbulent airflow: Pike (1943) makes a distinction between "local friction" (as in [s] or [z]) and "cavity friction" (as in voiceless vowels like [ḁ] and [ɔ̥]).
 More recent research distinguishes between "turbulent" and "laminar" airflow in the vocal tract.
 It is not clear if it is possible to describe voiceless approximants categorically as having laminar airflow (or cavity friction in Pike's terms) as a way of distinguishing them from fricatives.
 Ball & Rahilly (1999) write that "the airflow for voiced approximants remains laminar (smooth), and does not become turbulent.
 Voiceless approximants are rare in the languages of the world, but when they do occur the airflow is usually somewhat turbulent."
 Audible voiceless sounds may also be produced by means of turbulent airflow at the glottis, as in [h]; in such a case, it is possible to articulate an audible voiceless sound without the production of local friction at a supraglottal constriction.
 Catford (1977) describes such sounds, but classes them as sonorants.